swiftlang/swift-evolution/proposals/0206-hashable-enhancements.md

 [SE-0185]: https://github.com/apple/swift-evolution/blob/master/proposals/0185-synthesize-equatable-hashable.md

-Luckily, this problem has occured in other contexts before, and there is an extensive list of hash functions that have been designed for exactly such cases: [Foller-Noll-Vo][FNV-1a], [MurmurHash], [CityHash], [SipHash], and [HighwayHash] are just a small selection of
+Luckily, this problem has occurred in other contexts before, and there is an extensive list of hash functions that have been designed for exactly such cases: [Foller-Noll-Vo][FNV-1a], [MurmurHash], [CityHash], [SipHash], and [HighwayHash] are just a small selection of